luvnft/hackathon-shorts/index.markdown

 <style>@import url("//readme.codeadam.ca/readme.css");</style>

 [BrickMMO](http://brickmmo.com/) needs your help making videos for the [BrickMMO TikTok](https://www.tiktok.com/@brickmmo) and [BrickMMO Instagram](https://www.instagram.com/brickmmo) channels.
-The goal of this hackathon is to create a video as similar as  possible to this video:
+The goal of this hackathon is to create a video as similar as possible to this short video:

 <video width="270" controls>
     <source src="videos/jake-sully-brickheadz.mp4" type="video/mp4">
 </video>

+You will be provided with everything you need to shoot and edit this video within three to six hours.
+This includes:

-You will be provided with the [Adobe Premiere]() file that was used to create the original video.
+ - The [Adobe Premiere]() file that was used to create the original video.
 This will include the intro and outro, audio and video clips that can be reused, and the original timeline.
+ - A new sealed LEGO kit.
+ - Lighting, camera, tripod, backdrop, and table.

 ## Steps